DenisGorbachev/metawomen-docs/src/Rewards/FAQ.md

 ## How can I buy the COLI token?

 You can buy directly on Uniswap or PancakeSwap.
 The links for buying are available below.
-When you open the link, you need to agree to import the COLI token address (done automatically on the page for buying):
+When you open the link, you should agree to import the COLI token address (done automatically on the page for buying):

 * [Buy COLI on PancakeSwap](https://pancakeswap.finance/swap?outputCurrency=0x3470C81026C8085b7B743695f851353043Ff0d0D)
 * [Buy COLI on Uniswap](https://app.uniswap.org/#/swap?inputCurrency=ETH&outputCurrency=0xd49efa7bc0d339d74f487959c573d518ba3f8437&use=V2)